 For example, to create a relational data virtualization that federates data from several relational data services, a DataFactory might first be used to create a new federated data service with an empty relational data virtualization.
 Then a combination of DataAccess and DataManagement operations could be used to populate the new data virtualization.
 DataAccess operations against the underlying data services could be used to retrieve data sets that could in turn be fed into DataAccess operations against the new data service, resulting in one-time copies of data from underlying data services into the federated data service.
-Alternatively, or in addition, DataManagement operations against the new data service could be used to define mappings between portions of the federated data service's virtualization and those of the underlying data service, that would result in the invocation of the appropriate DataAccess operations against the underlying data services.
+Alternatively, or in addition, DataManagement operations against the new data service could be used to define mappings between portions of the federated data service's virtualization and those of the underlying data services, so that when subsequent DataAccess operations are invoked against the federated data service, that would result in the invocation of the appropriate DataAccess operations against the underlying data services.